-3pf2xltbnb.webp)

 Start simple.
 Do not build ten automations before you understand your audience.

 First, define the business goal.
 Do you want more repeat visits, recovered carts, article traffic, webinar attendance, product sales, or app retention?
-For product-led teams, this goal should also reflectproduct roadmap alignment, so push campaigns support the features, launches, and customer journeys the business wants to prioritize.
+For product-led teams, this goal should also reflect product roadmap alignment, so push campaigns support the features, launches, and customer journeys the business wants to prioritize.

 Second, choose the audience.
 Are you targeting all subscribers, recent visitors, cart abandoners, inactive users, category viewers, or returning customers?